 |Mellon Mays Undergraduate Fellowship (MMUF).
 This program provides underrepresented students the opportunity to consider graduate study, research, and/or teaching careers in approved humanities fields.
 Participants conduct an individual research project under the guidance of a faculty mentor during their junior and senior years.
 During the year, students meet weekly as a cohort to share their research and to learn about the graduate school application process.
 Over the summer, students enroll in a weekly two-credit seminar led by the MMUF faculty coordinator.
 Participants also receive travel support to attend an annual regional conference.
 Fellows also receive continued support as they pursue a doctorate through a targeted series of grants and seminars, beginning with the early stages of graduate school and continuing through the post-Ph.D. years.||March 15||Arthur Mitchell, (Asian Languages and Cultures); or Matt Katsaros, Annan Institute for Global Citizenship|

 |Macalester Summer Internship Grants (MSIG).
 Summer internships offer robust learning/work experiences that help students advance their academic interests and careers.
 In the summer of 2019 the MSIG program will provide grants to students to do 10-week unpaid internships anywhere in the world.
 This funding is meant to help defray living costs for the duration of the unpaid internship, including housing, travel, food, etc.- 3 types of grants are available.||March 2 (early decision)

 |Departmental Supported Summer Awards.||varies.|

 - In addition, Macalester faculty also have the opportunity to apply for Collaborative Summer Research (CSR) funds that supports student-faculty collaborative research during the summer.
-Faculty can contact Paul Overvoorde (email@example.com), Associate Dean of the Faculty for more information.
+Faculty can contact Paul Overvoorde (email@example.com), Vice Provost and Associate Dean of the Faculty for more information.

 - Examples of Past Projects